SumoLogic/sumologic-documentation/docs/manage/collection/upgrade-collectors.md

 ## Upgrade Collectors using the Command Line

-Before upgrading an Installed Collector review [Collector Upgrade Best Practices](Collector-Upgrade-Best-Practices.md).
+Before upgrading an Installed Collector review [Collector Upgrade Best Practices](#collector-upgrade-best-practices).

 The steps to upgrade an Installed Collector using the command line are similar to the steps used for installing the Collector with the command line.
-See [Installed Collectors](../../03Send-Data/Installed-Collectors.md "Installed Collectors") for details.
+See [Installed Collectors] (../../03Send-Data/Installed-Collectors.md) for details.

 Download the collector in either of the following ways:

-* In Sumo Logic select **Manage Data \> Collection�\> Collection**.
+* In Sumo Logic select **Manage Data \> Collection \> Collection**.
 Click **Add Collector**, click **Installed Collector,** and then click the link for the collector to begin the download.
 * Open a browser and enter the static URL for your Sumo deployment.
-See [how to determine which endpoint to use](../../APIs/General-API-Information/Sumo-Logic-Endpoints-by-Deployment-and-Firewall-Security.md) if you are unsure.
+See [how to determine which endpoint to use] (../../APIs/General-API-Information/Sumo-Logic-Endpoints-by-Deployment-and-Firewall-Security.md) if you are unsure.
 The download begins immediately.
-See [Download a Collector from a Static URL](../../03Send-Data/Installed-Collectors/05Reference-Information-for-Collector-Installation/02Download-a-Collector-from-a-Static-URL.md) for a list of the URLs for your Linux version and deployment pod.
+See [Download a Collector from a Static URL] (../../03Send-Data/Installed-Collectors/05Reference-Information-for-Collector-Installation/02Download-a-Collector-from-a-Static-URL.md) for a list of the URLs for your Linux version and deployment pod.

 See the following table for commands: